-Monty shared expert advice in the BBC Gardeners' World Live Theatre plus live interviews and book signings.
+Monty will share his expert advice in the BBC Gardeners' World Live Theatre on Thursday and Saturday plus live interviews on other stages around the Show.

 Monty was born in 1955, brought up in Hampshire where he gardened from a young age, and educated at a variety of schools and at Magdalene College, Cambridge.
 From the early 1980's Monty and his wife Sarah set up and ran a jewellery business which enjoyed a great flurry of success in the mid eighties but folded in 1990 just as Monty’s television and writing career was taking off.
 But he says “I learned much more from the failure of our business than I did from its success”.